tipxmr/tipxmr-frontend/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install the needed dependencies TipXMR.
+Use the package manager [npm](https://www.npmjs.com/) to install the dependencies for TipXMR.

 ```bash
 git clone https://github.com/hundehausen/tipxmr.git